top of page

 How much beef are we getting in a quarter of beef?

 Each animal is going to vary in weight.
-A quarter of beef usually weighs around 200lbs hanging weight, or butchers may refer to it is on the rail.
+A quarter of beef usually weighs around 200 pounds "hanging weight", or as butchers may call it, "on the rail".
 About 30-35% of this weight will be lost in the curing process (about 10 -14 days) and in the deboning, trimming, and processing for your custom meat order.

 What are the cuts of meat we will get when we buy this way?